KndHvH/codeswap/README-en.md

 # CodeSwap

-This is a personal project to be able to test my knowledge of the recent courses realized in test.
+This is a personal project to be able to put in test my knowledge of the recent courses realized.
 It consists of a program whose main function is to locally store texts and sensitive information in an easy and safe way.

 ![](codeswap-showcase.gif)